Vulcan XH558 Aviator Sunglasses

 The Finningley Collection

 The classic teardrop-shape lens is set in a rose gold frame with arms made from sustainable redwood timber.
 Each arm is laser-engraved with XH558 on the tip.

-These stylish polarized Vulcan XH558 Aviator Sunglasses not only look good, they also provide UV400 protection against the suns harmful rays.
+These stylish polarised Vulcan XH558 Aviator Sunglasses not only look good, they also provide UV400 protection against the suns harmful rays.

 If you get too much exposure to the sun you will get sunburn.
 The ultraviolet rays (UV rays) can damage your skin.
 But it’s not only your skin that you should protect – your eyes can be damaged by sunlight too.

-UV400 protection protects your eyes from the dangerous rays of the sun while the polarized lenses eliminate glare – reducing eye strain and discomfort in bright sunlight.
+UV400 protection protects your eyes from the dangerous rays of the sun while the polarised lenses eliminate glare – reducing eye strain and discomfort in bright sunlight.

-Think of UV400 protection and polarized lenses as sunscreen for the eyes.
+Think of UV400 protection and polarised lenses as sunscreen for the eyes.